kubernetes-sigs/kustomize/examples/remoteBuild.md

 <!-- @remoteOverlayBuild @test -->

 ```
-target=github.com/kubernetes-sigs/kustomize//examples/multibases/dev/?ref=v1.0.6
+target="github.com/kubernetes-sigs/kustomize//examples/multibases/dev/?ref=v1.0.6"
 test 1 == \
-  $(kustomize build $target | grep cluster-a-dev-myapp-pod | wc -l); \
+  $(kustomize build $target | grep dev-myapp-pod | wc -l); \
   echo $?
 ```

-Or run against the overlay that combines the dev, staging and prod bases in that example (you get three pods):
+Run against the overlay in that example to get three pods (the overlay combines the dev, staging and prod bases for someone who wants to send them all at the same time):

 <!-- @remoteBuild @test -->
 ```